Marshon Lattimore

-Marshon Demond Lattimore (born May 20, 1996) is an American professional football cornerback for the Washington Commanders of the National Football League (NFL).
+Marshon Lattimore (born May 20, 1996) is an American professional football cornerback.
 He played college football for the Ohio State Buckeyes and was selected by the New Orleans Saints in the first round of the 2017 NFL draft.
-Lattimore was named the 2017 Defensive Rookie of the Year and made four Pro Bowls with the Saints before being traded to the Commanders midway through the 2024 season.
+Lattimore was named the 2017 Defensive Rookie of the Year and made four Pro Bowls with the Saints before being traded to the Washington Commanders midway through the 2024 season.

 Early life

 Lattimore was born on May 20, 1996, in Cleveland, Ohio.
 He attended Glenville High School, where he played cornerback and wide receiver for their football team.
 As a senior, he was one of six finalists for the U.S. Army Player of the Year Award.
 Lattimore was rated as a four-star recruit and committed to Ohio State University to play college football.

 College career

 Lattimore redshirted his first year at Ohio State in 2014 and played in only seven games his redshirt freshman year in 2015, due to hamstring injuries.
 He fully recovered from the injuries to become a starter in 2016.
 On November 29, 2016, Lattimore was named First-team All-Big Ten Conference by the coaches.